Manvel/blog/pages/projects/cba/rewriting.md

-Since then I was searching for various usecases and enjoying fighting bot circumvantions, basically I have managed to create a script that would go to social networks congratulate my friends with birthday, like various posts in groups, newsfeed, visit various profiles and automating matchmaking.
+Since then I was searching for various usecases and enjoying fighting bot circumvantions, basically I have managed to create a script that would go to social networks congratulate my friends with birthday, like various posts in groups, newsfeed, visit various profiles, send friend requests and many more.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gP5wC28jCGA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## recession

-As I have switched my job in 2013 and faild integrating CBA into my daily job, I have stopped actively maintaining the project.
+As I have switched my job in 2013 and faild integrating CBA into my daily tasks, I have stopped actively maintaining the project.
 Unfortunatelly such projects require active mainatinance, first was the Facebook liking functionality went down and instead of playing cat and mouse game with Facebook I have decided to remove the automation script, later the recording started to work unreliable as